HelpChat/Gary/README.md

 * And more!

 ## For Developers
-If you are looking to contribute to gary, it's super simple!
+Gary has no documentation so you'll be looking around the codebase to find the right functions for things, so honestly, as much as I'd appreciate you contributing, you're probably better off telling me what you want added and waiting for me to add it.

+If you have the patience and knowledge to figure out gary for yourself, go ahead and contribute.
 To make a command, add a new class in `me.piggypiglet.gary.commands` extending Command.
 Layout the class like this:
 ```java
 package me.piggypiglet.gary.commands;